 There are tons of Santa Fe Mexican restaurants, but there aren’t many that serve a traditional Mexican breakfast!
-Tia Sophia’s is a diner that is only open for breakfast and lunch, and serves amazing old-fashioned Northern New Mexican cuisine.
-Try their classic huevos rancheros or a breakfast burrito in the morning, or their famously hot chile sauce in the afternoon!
-No matter when you go, the staff is always friendly and familiar enough to make you feel like a local even if you’re just visiting.
+Tia Sophia’s is a diner that’s only open for breakfast and lunch in addition to serving amazing old-fashioned Northern New Mexican cuisine.

 4. La Choza

-La Choza in Santa Fe, NM, has been voted as one of the top Santa Fe Mexican restaurants, and its flavorful menu and colorful atmosphere show why.
-You can find it in the unique, old adobe headquarters of Mercer Ranch.
-No matter what you order, your plate will be filled to the point of almost overflowing.
-Make sure to save room for their mocha cake — a combination of coffee and chocolate mousse topped with whipped cream loved by locals and visitors alike.
+La Choza in Santa Fe, NM, is one of the top Santa Fe Mexican restaurants evidenced by its flavorful menu and colorful atmosphere.
+Make sure to save room for their mocha cake — a combination of coffee and chocolate mousse topped with whipped cream.

-For a hot and quick breakfast, a midday lunch getaway, a delectable dinner, or dessert that makes your mouth dance, check out Tune Up Cafe.
-This restaurant was featured on Guy Fieri’s Diners, Drive-Ins, and Dives for its El Salvadoran specialties, Mexican entrees, and a few American favorites.
-Tune Up Cafe grinds all of of their beef in-house and uses fresh local ingredients whenever possible.
+For a hot and quick breakfast, midday lunch getaway, delectable dinner, or dessert that makes your mouth dance, check out Tune-Up Cafe.
+Guy Fieri’s Diners, Drive-Ins, and Dives featured this eatery famous for its El Salvadoran specialties, Mexican entrees, and a few American favorites.

 7. Mucho Gusto

 The house specialties at Mucho Gusto include orange tequila shrimp and grilled salmon al mojo de ajo.
-Their most famous dish is known as “The Bomb,” which is a chicken breast stuffed with jack cheese, poblano chiles, almonds, and sun dried tomatoes topped with a mushroom chipotle chile cream sauce.
-Its menu can best be described as New Mexican with a twist, since the chef puts his own spin on mostly everything!
+Their most famous dish is known as “The Bomb,” which is a chicken breast stuffed with jack cheese, poblano chiles, almonds, and sun-dried tomatoes topped with a mushroom chipotle chile cream sauce.

 8. La Casa Sena

-La Casa Sena has been one of the favorite Santa Fe Mexican restaurants of locals and visitors alike for over 30 years.
-The elegant adobe restaurant exemplifies “old Santa Fe” style.
-Beautiful furniture and museum-quality art decorate the eatery.
+La Casa Sena is a favorite of locals and visitors.
+This elegant adobe restaurant exemplifies “old Santa Fe” style cuisine along with beautiful furniture and museum-quality art decor.
 Their singing waiters even belt out show tunes as they carry the dishes to your table!

 9. Maria’s New Mexican Kitchen

-Maria’s New Mexican Kitchen in Santa Fe, NM, has been serving homestyle Mexican food for over 60 years.
+Maria’s New Mexican Kitchen still serves up homestyle Mexican food the same way it has for over 60 years.
 Choose from classics like beef stuffed sopaipillas, pulled pork tacos, and green chile chicken enchiladas.
 Plus, their margarita menu has over 100 drink options!

-Chef Fernando Olea of Sazon is originally from Mexico City and is known for his unique interpretation of both contemporary and traditional Mexican dishes.
-It features a gorgeous dining space and delectable flavors.
+Chef Fernando Olea of Sazon, originally from Mexico City, is known for his unique interpretation of both contemporary and traditional Mexican dishes.
+This upscale Sante Fe Mexican restaurant features a gorgeous dining space and delicious flavors.
 The basic menu is intentionally small so that the chef can create daily specials with locally sourced produce and meats.